Revised FACEM Training Program from 2022

 A. No, you must have general registration at the time of application.

 Q. I will have completed a full 8-week term in Emergency by the time the references are due.
 Can I still apply?

-A. No, you must have completed an 8-week term in Emergency at the time of application.
+A. No, you must have completed an 8-week term in Emergency by the closing date for your application Round.